Christian-Me/healthy-indoors-project/readme.md

 Nothing in this project is really new or innovative.
 Perhaps the local network idea is a little bit unusual as it does not need an access point as WiFi does.
 The goal is to establish an ad-hoc network with no setup.
 Simply place nodes in a room.
 All nodes in reach can talk to each other and exchange measurements.

-- **sensor nodes** sending gas sensor readings onto the network
+- **sensor nodes** sending environmental sensor readings onto the network
-- **monitor nodes** Displaying sensor data on siple (RGB) LEDs, LED arrays, LCD, TFT or e-paper Displays
+- **monitor nodes** Displaying sensor data on siple (RGB) LEDs, LED arrays, LCD, TFT or e-paper Displays.
+Monitor nodes can include sensors too.
 - **bridge nodes** connecting the local sensor network to other networks like WiFi

 ### the micro-controller